Autopsy (band)

-Autopsy is an American death metal band formed in Contra Costa County, California in 1987 by Chris Reifert and Eric Cutler.
+Autopsy is an American death metal band formed in Contra Costa County, California, in 1987 by Chris Reifert and Eric Cutler.
 The group disbanded in 1995 and reunited in 2009.
+The band's hometown is in Concord, California.
+They have released nine studio albums.

 History

 Initial career

 Autopsy was formed in August 1987 by Chris Reifert and Eric Cutler, shortly after Reifert's departure from Death.
 The band recorded a demo that year, Demo '87, before Danny Coralles joined in 1988 immediately prior to the recording of their second demo, Critical Madness, and along with Reifert and Cutler, would be a constant in the band's lineup.
 The band signed to Peaceville Records and released their debut album, Severed Survival in 1989.
 These early recordings featured a pioneering death metal style that adopted a slower, doom metal influenced sound.

+Autopsy participated in what was dubbed the "Blood Brothers tour" in Europe with Bolt Thrower and Pestilence in 1990.
+The three bands took turns headlining.
+Reifert recalled thinking the name of the tour, which the promoter had came up with, was "kind of dumb."
+He said, "I remember they made a tour shirt that was equally dumb.
+We were like, 'Oh, yeah, happy flying skulls...'
+That was a stupid shirt.
+So that was definitely not our doing, any of that stuff."
+Reifert claimed that the band received no payment for the shows, and that the promoter "ran off to Thailand with the money," never to be seen by them again.

 The next full-length, Mental Funeral, continued in this style and has since been cited by many other death metal musicians as particularly influential.
 Having completed a successful European tour soon after Mental Funeral, the band reentered the studio to record the Fiend for Blood EP, which was followed by their third full-length, Acts of the Unspeakable, which featured shorter songs and a more grindcore influenced sound.
 A difficult US tour in 1993 led to the decision to disband Autopsy after the recording of a final album.
 Shitfun, released in early 1995, was heavily influenced by hardcore punk and would prepare fans for Abscess, previously a side-project of Danny Coralles and Chris Reifert, which would become their main band after Autopsy's demise.

 Autopsy was featured in the 2005 music documentary Metal: A Headbanger's Journey when the film's narrator and star, Sam Dunn read aloud a verse from the band's song "Charred Remains".